 In all cases, you’ll need to provide proof of your life event, such as a marriage or birth certificate, so make sure to have those documents handy when applying.

 Whichever route you take, carefully consider your life change when making your selection.
 Are you adding new family members such as a spouse or child to your coverage?
 Has your income changed?
 Evaluate your coverage options to purchase a health plan that supports the needs of you and your family.

-Depending on your specific circumstance, you’re typically allowed 30-60 days from the day of your life event to change or enroll in health insurance.
-If you forgo taking action by the deadline, you could find yourself without coverage until the next open enrollment period.
+Depending on your specific circumstance, you’re only allowed 60 days from the day of your life event to change or enroll in health insurance.
+If you don’t take action by the deadline, you could find yourself without coverage until the next open enrollment period.

 Qualify for an SEP?
 Priority Health has a health insurance plan for you.
 Shop our plans.